Branched It\^o formula and natural It\^o-Stratonovich isomorphism: The one-dimensional case

-\subsection{Construction of general branched rough paths: stochastic examples at order 4}
+\subsection{Construction of branched rough paths: stochastic examples at order 4}

-In this last subsection, we propose a general method for building examples of branched rough paths, and provide stochastic examples.
-The recipe is as follows: \begin{enumerate} \item Depending on regularity and number of labels (here we continue to work in the scalar setting, and at order \(4\)), identify a free commutative generating set \(\mathcal A\) of \(\hck\) constituted of single words, under the delimiter \(\top\), in the alphabet \(\cP\) (by this we mean single words---similar to Lyndon words---not their linear combinations); \item Assign to each primitive element \(p\) with \(|p| \leq \p\) and which appears as a letter in one of the elements of \(\mathcal A\), a path \(X^p\); \item Using some kind of integration theory, postulate the values of \(\bX^a\) for \(a \in \mathcal A\). \item We can now check, using \Cref{Thm_quasi_geo}, whether \(\bX\) is geometric or quasi-geometric.
-This may involve computing \(\bX\) on elements not considered in its definition. \end{enumerate} Since \(\hck\) is free-commutative over the span of \(\mathcal A\), this uniquely identifies a branched rough path.
-Cofreeness, and in particular the operation \(\top\), makes it possible to restrict the definition of \(\bX\) to a certain number of linear iterated integrals, for which the Chen identity is simpler to state and verify than its branched counterpart.
+In this last subsection, we propose a general method for constructing and classifying examples of branched rough paths, and provide stochastic examples.
+The recipe is as follows: \begin{enumerate} \item Depending on regularity and number of labels, identify a free commutative generating set \(\mathcal A\) of \(\hck\) constituted of single words, under the delimiter \(\top\), in the alphabet \(\cP\) (by this we actually mean \emph{single words}, not their linear combinations; this is somewhat like a Lyndon basis---such a set always exists, e.g.\ by picking a linear basis of $\cT$ constituted of single words).
+It may be that not all primitives in a basis of $\cP$ are needed as letters in $\mathcal A$, and the choice of which letters to use in which slots should be motivated by the next two steps. \item Assign to each primitive element \(p\) with \(|p| \leq \p\), and which appears as a letter in one of the elements of \(\mathcal A\), a path \(X^p\): this should be motivated by the specifics of the problem at hand. \item Using some kind of integration theory which satisfies the Chen identity and preserves regularity in the expected way, postulate the values of \(\bX^a\) for \(a \in \mathcal A\): since $\mathcal A$ generates $\hck$ as an algebra, this uniquely defines a branched rough path $\bX$. \item We can now check, using \Cref{Thm_quasi_geo}, whether \(\bX\) is geometric or quasi-geometric.
+This may involve computing \(\bX\) on elements not considered in its definition. \end{enumerate} The point is that cofreeness makes it possible to restrict the definition of \(\bX\) to a certain number of linear iterated integrals, for which the Chen identity is simpler to state and verify than its branched counterpart.
 Following these three points, we will be able to exhibit examples of rough paths which are \emph{truly branched}, i.e.\ fail the quasi-geometricity test.
-We use this terminology in part to echo the notion of \say{truly rough} \cite[Definition 6.3]{FH20}: the two share the feature of the rough path needing to be considered as member of a space of \say{worse-behaved} objects.
+We use this terminology in part to echo the notion of \say{truly rough} \cite[Definition 6.3]{FH20}: the two share the feature of it being necessary to consider the rough path as member of a space of \say{worse-behaved} objects.